 “My sense of mission at Ouachita, above everything else, was to make academic excellence and Christian excellence strong and inseparable,” said Dr. Grant.
 “That is Ouachita’s great tradition and great vision.”

-Dr. Ben M. Elrod, a 1952 Ouachita graduate, was elected as his alma mater’s thirteenth president in 1988.
+Dr. Ben M. Elrod, a 1952 Ouachita graduate, was elected as his alma mater’s 13th president in 1988.
 Under his leadership, undergraduate enrollment grew by more than 30 percent and climbed to record levels during the 1990s.
 The university phased out graduate programs to concentrate on undergraduate education.
 A far-reaching emphasis on international education was developed through the Daniel R. Grant International Studies Program (now the Daniel and Betty Jo Grant Center for International Education).
 The number of international students and MKs grew to nearly 10 percent of the student body, and each year nearly 100 Ouachita students participated in international exchange programs with universities in several countries.

 The campus took on a new look with the addition of R.A.
 Lile Hall (1989), Jones Performing Arts Center (1992), Anthony Residence Hall (1994), Maddox Residence Hall (1995), the Tiger Den (1996), the Katie Speer Pavilion and Gardens (1996-1998), the International Flag Plaza (1997) and the Harvey Jones Science Center (1997).
 Cone-Bottoms Hall, a residence hall for women from 1923 through 1985, was completely remodeled in 1994 to house the Grant Administration Center.